 There are no registration requirements with the Companies Registry for Representative Offices in Hong Kong.
 However, it must apply for a Business Registration Certificate with the Inland Revenue Department within one month from its date of commencement.
 The following documents are required during registration:

-Proof of identity for the RO's chief officer in Hong Kong
+Completion of a prescribed application form Proof of identity for the RO's chief officer in Hong Kong

 Once the Representative Office has received the Business Registration Certificate from the Inland Revenue Department, a corporate bank account can be opened with any of the major banks in Hong Kong.

-A Hong Kong branch office is a legal entity registered with the Company Registry.
-Unlike a subsidiary, a branch office is treated as an extension of the parent company and as such the parent company is responsible for all the debts and liabilities of the branch office.
+A Hong Kong Branch Office is a legal entity registered with the Company Registry.
+Unlike a subsidiary, a Branch Office is treated as an extension of the Parent Company and as such the Parent Company is responsible for all the debts and liabilities of the Branch Office.

 Note: Any documents not in English or Chinese must be translated in English or Chinese through official channels before submission.